jzzheng22/hlp21-project-group-3/doc/Features.md

 - May be done by:
     - Clicking on a symbol.
     - Dragging a box over multiple symbols.
-    - Holding `Ctrl` and then mouse clicking to select multiple
+    - Holding `Ctrl` and then mouse clicking/dragging to select multiple
 - Upon selecting a symbol red circles will appear at the corners to show the user where to drag from to scale the symbol.

 ### Deleting Selected Symbols